 About

-Jamie Jelinski is a cross-disciplinary scholar of visual culture, most recently in the context of tattooing and images related to crime.
-He received his PhD in Cultural Studies from Queen’s University (2019) with support from the Social Sciences and Humanities Research Council of Canada (SSHRC) and is currently a SSHRC Postdoctoral Fellow in the Department of Art History at University of Toronto.
-Previously, he held an Izaak Walton Killam Postdoctoral Fellowship in the Department of History at Dalhousie University and a Fonds de recherche du Québec – Société et culture (FRQSC) Postdoctoral Fellowship in the Department of Art History and Communication Studies at McGill University.
-Jelinski has been a Visiting Scholar in the Art History and Contemporary Culture Division at NSCAD University (2017) and, aided by the Ireland Canada University Foundation, in the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast (2020).
-His research contributions include peer-reviewed articles in Urban History Review, Journal of Canadian Studies, Visual Anthropology, Études/Inuit/Studies, Sculpture Journal, and a chapter in the edited volume Museums and the Working Class.
-Jelinski’s first book, Needle Work: A History of Commercial Tattooing in Canada, was published by McGill-Queen’s University Press in 2024.
+Jamie Jelinski is an incoming Lecturer in the Department of Communication and Media at the University of Liverpool.
+He received his PhD in Cultural Studies from Queen’s University with support from the Social Sciences and Humanities Research Council (SSHRC).
+From 2022 to 2024, he was a SSHRC Postdoctoral Fellow in the Department of Art History at the University of Toronto.
+Prior to that, he held postdoctoral fellowships in the Department of History at Dalhousie University and the Department of Art History and Communication Studies at McGill University.
+Jelinski’s first book, Needle Work: A History of Commercial Tattooing in Canada (2024), was published by McGill-Queen’s University Press.
 He is currently working on a second book, tentatively titled Unseen Images: Crime, Access to Information, and Visual Culture, which is under contract with Wilfrid Laurier University Press.
 In addition, he is in the early stages of two projects: one involving the production and collection of images by Dr. Wilfrid Derome, the founder of Quebec’s forensic crime laboratory, and another focused on the Royal Canadian Mounted Police’s creation of facial composites from the 1950s onward.